hashicorp/terraform-provider-google/website/docs/r/secret_manager_secret.html.markdown

   An object containing a list of "key": value pairs.
 Example:
   { "name": "wrench", "mass": "1.3kg", "count": "3" }.

+* `topics` -
+  (Optional)
+  A list of up to 10 Pub/Sub topics to which messages are published when control plane operations are called on the secret or its versions.
+  Structure is documented below.

+* `expire_time` -
+  (Optional)
+  Timestamp in UTC when the Secret is scheduled to expire.
+This is always provided on output, regardless of what was sent on input.
+  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
+Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

+* `ttl` -
+  (Optional)
+  The TTL for the Secret.
+  A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s".

+* `rotation` -
+  (Optional)
+  The rotation time and period for a Secret.
+At `next_rotation_time`, Secret Manager will send a Pub/Sub notification to the topics configured on the Secret. `topics` must be set to configure rotation.
+  Structure is documented below.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+The `topics` block supports:

+* `name` -
+  (Required)
+  The resource name of the Pub/Sub topic that will be published to, in the following format: projects/*/topics/*.
+  For publication to succeed, the Secret Manager Service Agent service account must have pubsub.publisher permissions on the topic.

+The `rotation` block supports:

+* `next_rotation_time` -
+  (Optional)
+  Timestamp in UTC at which the Secret is scheduled to rotate.
+  A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
+Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

+* `rotation_period` -
+  (Optional)
+  The Duration between rotation notifications.
+Must be in seconds and at least 3600s (1h) and at most 3153600000s (100 years).
+  If rotationPeriod is set, `next_rotation_time` must be set. `next_rotation_time` will be advanced by this period when the service automatically sends rotation notifications.

 ## Attributes Reference